Dr-D/ci-gradle/README.md

 # ci-gradle
-Testing gradle in team city
+Testing gradle in team city and jenkins